 You are encouraged to book online if you require lessons.
 Lessons will be running as normal, but you must wear a mask at meeting points.
 Equipment will be disinfected between uses.

-All chalets/accommodation providers will be focusing on “reinforced cleaning” with regular disinfecting of high touch points in hotels and communal résidences.
-Later check-ins/earlier check-outs are being mandated as a way to ensure that deep cleaning can be conducted before the next set of guests arrive.
+All chalets/accommodation providers will be focusing on “reinforced cleaning”.
+This means regular disinfecting of high touch points in hotels and communal résidences.
+Later check-ins/earlier check-outs are being organise.
+This is a way to ensure that deep cleaning can be conducted before the next set of guests arrive.
 Single-group occupancy and hand sanitisers will be partout in all of our chalets in Méribel.
 We will only be running chalets where we are satisfied they can be managed safely.
 If you’re more comfortable with a self-catered holiday, The Ski Company have self-catered apartments throughout Europe.

-On the food and catering side, it seems unlikely at the moment that large-scale breakfast buffets will make a re-appearance anytime soon, table service will be the norm in chalets and hotels.
+On the food and catering side, it seems unlikely that large-scale breakfast buffets will make a re-appearance anytime soon.
+Table service will be the norm in chalets and hotels.

-Après is unlikely to look the same as before, but bars are keen to maintain the experience and have it go ahead!
+Après is unlikely to look the same as before, but bars are keen to try to have it go ahead!
 Table service and social distancing will replace packed bar queues.
 Similarly to restaurants, when après moves inside – facemasks will have to be worn.

 We’ll update any changes regarding Coronavirus in Méribel as we find them out.
 For more information in the meantime, here are some useful webpages: